John-Okleberry/scoreboard-okleberry/README.md

 # Scoreboard

 ## Project Overview
-"Scoreboard" is a basic counting app meant to emulate a standard scoreboard used in basketball games.
+"Scoreboard" is a counting app meant to emulate a standard scoreboard used in basketball games.
 Basic HTML, CSS, and JavaScript are all demonstrated.
+Stretch goals were completed and functionality was expanded beyond the original scope of 3 buttons and a display to track points.
+Functionality such as a countdown timer and persisting period states were added while expanding the project scope.

 ## Features